JillieChang/Google-Project-Management/README.md

      + What kid of rotuals are in place when someone new comes to the facility?
      + How are projects typically run?
 Waterfall, Matrix, etc?
      + What kind of practices, behaviours and values are reflected by the people in the organization

+  ### 4.2.1 Navigating Culture: Understanding an organization’s culture

+-  Once you begin working on a project, here are some ways to navigate company culture that will help you get the most out of your team, and ensure that your project is supported.
+- **Ask questions** As you observe the culture, try asking your peers what they think is going well and what they would change.
+Your peers may have the same opinion as you, and if not you may learn something new you didn't learn in the interview process.
+Either way, you'll be in a better place to assess risk, adjust your current project, or be more prepared for projects in the future.

+<u> Atmosphere </u>

+    + How do people typically share credit at this company?
+    + Is risk-taking encouraged, and what happens when people fail?
+    + How do managers support and motivate their team?
+    + When and how do team members give feedback to one another?
+  Policies
+    + What are the policies around sick days and vacation?
+    + Does the company allow for employee flexibility (e.g., working from home, flexible working hours)?

+  Processes
+    + What is the company’s onboarding process?
+    + How do employees measure the impact of their work?

+  Values
+   + What are the company’s mission and value statements?
+   + How might the person in this role contribute to the organization’s mission?
+   + How does the organization support professional development and career growth?

+- **Make observations**.
+It's important to understand how things work, and what people like and respect about the company's culture.
+When working in different geographies, it's also importan to check established customs like shaking hands
+- **Understand your impact**

+### 4.2.2 The importance of organizational culture

+- **Identity**: An organization’s culture defines its identity.
+Its identity essentially describes the way the company conducts  business, both internally and externally.
+A company’s values and organizational culture go hand-in-hand; its values are part of its identity.
+You can almost think of an organization’s culture as its **personality.** That is why it is important to learn your company’s (or target company’s) mission and value statements.
+The mission and value statements will help you understand why the company exists and will give you insight into what the company believes in and how it will behave.

+- **People:** Strong, positive organizational culture helps retain a company’s best employees.
+People who feel valued, engaged, and challenged are more likely to give their best and want to drive for success.
+An organization’s culture can help keep talented employees at a company, and it can attract great people too!
+On the other hand, a toxic culture can have the opposite effect.
+It is important to find an organization with a culture that fits your personality.
+One way to find out more about an organization's culture is to talk to the people who work there.
+You can also take note of the current employees’ attire, expressions, and overall behavior.

+- **Processes:** Organizational culture can have direct impacts on a company's processes, and ultimately, its productivity.
+The organization’s culture is instilled throughout the company—from its employees to how its employees do their job.
+For example, a company that values feedback and employee involvement might have that reflected in their processes by including many opportunities for employees to comment.
+By allowing employees to feel their voices are heard, this company is adhering to its culture.